Dhrumil464/PizzaHub/README.md

 cart manage on user side and admin side user manage on user side and admin side checkout show modal and checkout function in cart controller without database

+09/04/25 to 13/04/25
+order migration and model
+orderItems migration and model orderItems and orderStatus modal pages on user and admin side deliveryBoyDetails and deliveryDetails migration and model all 4 database tables work successfully